upthagrg/100kRocketryAvionics2017-18/README.txt

 To test code.
+First it must be on Linux, probably Ubuntu.
+Then run ./configure in the home directory of the repository after cloning.
 The data generator can be tested by  simply typing ./gen when in the corresponding folder.
 The GUI can be tested by typing python GUI.py in the home folder of the cloned repository.
 Be carefult with monitor flight, it will not work without the rocket on and transmitting.
 Logs canbe read, and sim can be read if docker is up.
 To start Docker go into data_handle and type ./start_docker.sh, to stop it type ./stop_docker.sh.